 They have certainly helped me!

-Now if you haven’t thought about journaling up until now, let me explain why journaling can be the quickest way to create self-awareness.
+If you haven’t considered journaling up until now, let me explain why journaling can be the quickest way to create self-awareness.

 Just writing about the things that are going on in your life will make you feel more connected to the things you do unconsciously.
 And that’s where you can grow your self-awareness.

-What I can highly recommend everybody is to journal about the things that influence your happiness.
-Happiness is the single most important goal in life, so why not journal about it?
+What I can highly recommend to everybody is to journal about the things that influence your happiness.
+Happiness is arguably the single most important thing in life, so why not journal about it?

-Actively search and analyze opinions that are not necessarily yours
+2. Actively look for and analyze opinions that are not necessarily yours

-Another way of becoming more self-aware is to realize how much power interpretation has on our conception of reality.
+Another way to become more self-aware is to realize how much power interpretation has on our conception of reality.
 Try to read multiple perspectives on news items, subjects of contention in the media and among your friends, and really try and set aside your personal feelings in order to understand what might cause a person to see each of these perspectives as true.

 When you realize that every person’s perceptions are colored by their prior experiences and see how personal narratives can cause the same situation to be read differently by different people, you’ll likely start to apply that same multiple-lens approach to your judgments about yourself, too.

-What we should all do is take our time, and ask ourselves the simple question of “why?”.
+What we should all do every now and then is take our time, and ask ourselves the simple question of “why?”.

-Even if you don’t have the answers to those questions, it is super important to at least think about these questions every once in a while.
-Why?
+Even if you don’t have the answers to those questions, it is important to at least think about these questions every once in a while.

-Asking a simple question like “why” will result in an increased level of self-awareness, because it forces you to think about the things that you do.
+Asking a simple question like “why” will result in an increased level of self-awareness, because it forces you to think about the reasons you do things.

 As always, if you have any questions about anything, please let me know in the comments below, and I’ll be happy to answer you!